-National, regional & global surveillance of pig health
+National, regional & global surveillance of pig health On-demand

 Prof. Katharina D.C.
 Stärk